aws/aws-nitro-enclaves-cli/README.md

   - 'include': The header files exposed by the Nitro Enclaves kernel module used by the Nitro CLI

-  - 'rust-cose': A Rust-based COSE implementation, needed by the EIF utilities module ('eif_utils')

   - 'samples': A collection of CLI-related sample applications.
 One sample is the command executer - an application that enables a parent instance to issue commands to an enclave (such as transferring a file, executing an application on the enclave etc.)

   - 'src': The Nitro CLI implementation, divided into 3 components: